 Search dir only for header files requested with #include "file"; they are not searched for #include <file>, before all directories specified by '-I' and before the standard system directories.
 See Section 2.3 [Search Path], page 9.
-If dir begins with =, then the = will be replaced by the system prefix; see '--system' and '-isystem'.
+If dir begins with =, then the = will be replaced by the system the system of '--system' and '-isystem'.